flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 Prehistoric Saharan alien-looking figures and ceremonies

-Of course, this not-out-of-Africa view negatively assumes local Africans to have been incapable of such advanced art in such a distant past and instead attributes the culture to some aliens from outer space.
-But the fact remains that these drawings are human-made, drawn by our early African ancestors, probably in relation to some visions they had in their dreams, in relation to some sightings of alien landings, or in relation to some religious rituals and tasks.
-No one can tell us what went-on on their minds at such a distant point in the past, but the subject is more likely to have been based on mythical expressions and ritualistic dance masks, rather than Von Däniken's extraterrestrial space crafts and chariots of the gods.
+Of course, this not-out-of-Africa view negatively assumes local Africans to have been incapable of such advanced art in such distant past, and instead attributes the culture to some aliens from outer space.
+But the fact remains that these drawings are human-made, drawn by our early African ancestors, probably in relation to some visions they had in their dreams, or in relation to some religious rituals and tasks.
+No one can tell us what went-on on their minds at such a distant point in time, but the subject is more likely to have been based on mythical expressions and ritualistic-dance masks, rather than Von D?niken's extraterrestrial space crafts and chariots of the gods.

 Day 9

-Flying day: today you will head for Sabha and take the flight back to Tripoli, and then an evening flight from Tripoli to Benghazi, transfer to the hotel after an evening meal in one of Benghazi's restaurants.
+Today you will head for Sabha and take the flight back to Tripoli, and then an evening flight from Tripoli to Benghazi, transfer to the hotel.

 Day 10